railskids/railskids.github.io/guides/2016-10-16-lesson1_random.markdown

 to generate a random number between 1 and 10

 #### Step 5 - If statements
-If statements are called controlled structrues in ruby (and most other programming languages).
+If statements are called conditional statements in ruby (and most other programming languages).
 Here we are simply saying this; if the number you entered via the terminal window is the same as the random number that the conputer generated then you win, yay.
 We then use the `return` keyword to exit out of the loop because you have just won!